blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 named [`remorse.ino.hex`](/static/flareon-2017/9/remorse.ino.hex).
 This format (Intel HEX) is frequently used for sharing encoded firmwares, and so the `python-intelhex` module provides a useful script to convert it back to binary (`hex2bin.py`).
 From the string inside the firmware, we learn that this firmware is meant to be used on a [Arduino Uno board](https://www.arduino.cc/en/Main/arduinoBoardUno/).
 This board embeds an Atmel AVR 8bit CPU, running at 16MHz.
-Easily enough, Google points us to the [datasheet of the processor](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf)
+Easily enough, Google points us to the [datasheet of the processor.](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf)

-Being new to AVR, I stop the challenge for long enough to read a good part of the datasheet, which proved to be extremely useful for the rest of this exercise.
+Being totally new to AVR, I stop the challenge at that point for long enough to read a good part of the datasheet, which proved to be extremely useful for the rest of this exercise.

 With a much better understanding of AVR, I setup a SimAVR environment and also compiled `simduino`, which allows me to connect a GDB to it, and debug the runtime: